gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ## Other

-I don&#8217;t keep many feeds that are unrelated to development or productivity in some way, but there are a few.
-Under each one I&#8217;ll explain.
+I don't keep many feeds that are unrelated to development or productivity in some way, but there are a few.
+Under each one I'll explain.

 ###